julianpoy/recipesage-docs/docs/tutorials/assistant/index.md

 3. Wait for a response.
 4. Send another message - the AI remembers up to 4 messages worth of history.

+## Usage Limits

+Each message you send consumes one cooking credit from your daily allowance, which is shared with other costly features like recipe clipping and imports. [📖 See the cooking credits documentation](../settings/account.md#cooking-credits) for the full allowance and credit costs per operation.
+Contributors receive unlimited cooking assistant messaging.
+Only messages sent by you count toward your daily usage, not the assistant's responses.

 ### Notes

 1. The AI doesn't know about the recipes in your collection for privacy reasons